Find out how drugs and alcohol can affect you...

 The effects of cannabis in the body can last from two to six hours.

-These side effects make it dangerous to use cannabis at work, particularly if the employee is operating heavy machinery or driving a vehicle.
+The side effects listed below make it dangerous to use cannabis at work, particularly if the employee is operating heavy machinery or driving a vehicle.
 There is also a greater risk of an accident occurring due to the poor performance of even simple manual tasks.

 Regular cannabis users may start to exhibit signs of loss of energy and interest in their tasks, causing their performance to suffer.
 They may also find it difficult to learn new work skills.
 Family and relationship problems may can be caused or made worse by involvement with cannabis.
 Legal problems may also occur as it is an illegal substance and may come to the attention of police, subsequently receiving fines and associated criminal convictions.